Zanzibar (song): Lyrics and music

 The themes of "Zanzibar" include love of sports, love of alcohol and the singer's attempt to pick up a waitress.
 According to producer Phil Ramone, Joel had written the music and had decided he liked the title "Zanzibar" for the piece, but had not figured out what to say about Zanzibar.
 Hearing the music conjured up for Ramone images of people watching television in a bar, and as a result Joel decided to make the song about activity in a sports bar named Zanzibar rather than about the island Zanzibar.
 The lyrics include a number of contemporary sports references, including to heavyweight champion boxer Muhammad Ali, baseball player Pete Rose, and the baseball team the New York Yankees, who were the World Champions at the time.
 The lyrics also use a baseball expression as a sexual metaphor when the singer wants to steal second base with a waitress in the bar if the waitress will allow it.
 Joel biographer Hank Bordowitz considers the waitress to be a metaphor for Joel's first wife Elizabeth, similar to how he considers the waitress "practicing politics" in Joel's earlier song "Piano Man" to be a metaphor for Elizabeth.

 The song begins with a short slow section, but then moves to a shuffle rhythm.
-It contains two jazz trumpet solos played by the legendary jazz trumpeter Freddie Hubbard.
-The song's bridge begins with a "dreamy" keyboard section, which leads into the first trumpet solo.
-According to Ramone, the urgency and sexiness of the trumpet part is enhanced by the ascending and descending line played on bass guitar beneath the solo.
-The second solo comes at the end of the song and goes into the fade out.
+It contains two jazz solos - the first on flugelhorn, the second on trumpet - played by the legendary jazz trumpeter Freddie Hubbard.
+The song's bridge begins with a "dreamy" keyboard section, which leads into the flugelhorn solo.
+According to Ramone, the urgency and sexiness of the flugelhorn part is enhanced by the ascending and descending line played on bass guitar beneath the solo.
+The second solo (trumpet) comes at the end of the song and goes into the fade out.
 Of playing with Hubbard, Joel stated that it "was a special treat for me, because I've always admired and respected jazz players."
 Joel also recalled that after playing with Hubbard on the song, drummer Liberty DeVitto claimed that "Now I feel like a grown up."
 Allmusic critic Stephen Thomas Erlewine considers the melody of "Zanzibar" to be an homage to Steely Dan's Donald Fagen.